You are $75 away from free shipping

 Before we can dig into all the details, let’s get the basics out of the way.
 Here’s a quick info session on what henna actually is.
-According to a study from the National Center of Biotechnological Information (NCBI), henna is a flowering plant native to regions of Africa and Southern Asia and commercially cultivated in Morocco, Sudan, India, Pakistan, Yemen, and other countries.
+According to a study from the National Center of Biotechnology Information (NCBI), henna is a flowering plant native to regions of Africa and Southern Asia and commercially cultivated in Morocco, Sudan, India, Pakistan, Yemen, and other countries.
 The same study goes on to explain that henna contains a burgundy dye molecule, lawsone, that has the ability to bond with proteins, allowing it to be used to dye skin, hair, fingernails, silk, leather, and wool.

 Now that you know what henna is, you’ve probably already started putting two-and-two together in regards to what henna hair dye is.
 Henna hair dye is a hair dye that’s derived from the henna plant.
 It’s an alternative to the traditional at-home hair color kits you’ve likely used if you’ve ever colored your hair yourself!
-According to the Food and Drug Administration, henna is an approved color additive for use on hair, and it’s used in hair dyes to darken hair gradually with repeated applications.
+According to the Food and Drug Administration (FDA), hair henna is an approved color additive for use on hair, and it’s used in hair dyes to darken hair gradually with repeated applications.

 We’ve almost covered all the bases—but who should use henna hair dye?
-Well, if you’ve tried other hair dyes and have experienced an allergic reaction, henna may be an option worth trying.
-This is because, according to the JPSR study, natural henna is usually hypoallergenic—just keep in mind that allergic reactions have occurred in mixed types including black henna.
+Well, if you’ve tried other hair dyes and have experienced an allergic reaction, hair henna may be an option worth trying.
+This is because, according to the JPSR study, natural henna is usually hypoallergenic—just keep in mind that allergic reactions have occurred in mixed types, including black henna.

 So, how can you tell what henna is safe?
-The NHS goes on to recommend avoiding a product if it lists PPD as an ingredient, and to distinguish real henna—which is generally safe to use—from black henna by looking for an orange color, with a red or brown tint.
+The NHS goes on to recommend avoiding a product if it lists PPD as an ingredient and to distinguish real henna—which is generally safe to use—from black henna by looking for an orange color with a red or brown tint.
 But if you’re still unsure, seek professional advice.